gousiosg/algo-ds/README.md

 ## Repository contents

-* `lectures`: contains the source code for all the course lectures
+* `lectures`: contains the source for the course lectures
 * `assignments`: source and solutions (in Python) for the course's assignments
 * `exams`: exam material
+* `livecoding`: Jupyter notebooks I created while teaching in the classroom

 ## Contributors